-Simplecast charges you $12 / month per show.
+Simplecast charges users $15 / month per show.

 We believe one of the best ways to get more listeners is to experiment with multiple formats.
 This could mean remixing your existing long-form content, into shorter podcasts (for example, a 5-minute highlight show).

 On Transistor, you're not penalized for starting more shows.

 The other benefit is you won't have to pay $15 per month for old archived shows.
 If you decide to retire a show, it just fits with the rest of the shows on your account.

 Simplecast is owned by a large media conglomerate

 Simplecast was purchased by SiriusXM Radio in 2020.
 Many of its users were surprised by the move:

 Wow, SiriusXM acquired Simplecast.
 Kind of a shocker there.
 Lots of indie podcasts use Simplecast.
 Wonder if they'll stay on the platform now that it's going to turn into an ad generator?– Sam H.

 Transistor is an independent podcast hosting company headquartered in Chicago.
 We're bootstrapped, profitable, and have no plans to sell.
 Our goal is to support indie creators and podcasters.

 We've had hundreds of Simplecast users switch to Transistor.
 Here's what they've said: